ThibaultJanBeyer/blog.thibaultjanbeyer.com-v2/_posts/2019-05-24-quick-guide-js-event-loop.md

 console.log(2);
 ```

-For comparison I will represent the Web API as brackets `()` and the queue like this `<>`.
-This is by no means how a queue or api looks like.
+For comparison, I will represent the Web API as brackets `()` and the queue like this `<>`.
+This is by no means how a queue or API looks like.

 - Start code:
   `[main()]` / `()` / `<>`